 Section One - Grammar and Spelling

 2. Articles: The definite article is "ang" (meaning "the").
-The indefinite articles are "isang" ("one" or "a/an"); "ilang"/"mga" ("some");
+The indefinite articles are "isang" ("one" or "a/an"); "ilang"/"mga" ("some"); "alinman" ("any").

 3. Plural: The plural word is preceeded by "mga" i.e. "mga apple" means "apples".

 4. Forms of address: The use of "po" and "opo" is a common way to denote respect and/or acknowledge seniority of the one being spoken to, and these words are generously interspersed within speech and writing.